dhei/azure-mobile-apps-net-client/README.md

 ## Supported platforms

+* .NET Standard 1.1
+* .NET Standard 1.4
 * Xamarin Android releases for API 19 through 24 (KitKat through Nougat)
 * Xamarin iOS releases for iOS versions 8.0 through 10.0
 * Universal Windows Platform
-* Windows Phone 8.1
-* Windows Phone 8.0

 Other versions may work.
 We do not test them and thus cannot support them.

-**ADVANCED WARNING**: We intend to move to .NETStandard 1.1 in the next major release (v4.0.0).
-At that time we will no longer support Windows Phone 8.0 in any form.

 ## Change log
 - [Managed SDK](CHANGELOG.md)

 ## Managed Windows Client SDK

 Our managed portable library for Window and Xamarin makes it easy to use Azure Mobile Apps from your managed client applications.
 The [Azure Mobile Client SDK](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) is available as a NuGet package or you can download the source using the instructions above.
-The managed portable library also supports the full .NET 4.5 platform.
+The managed portable library also supports .NET Standard 1.1 and .NET Standard 1.4.

 To learn more about the client library, see [How to use the managed client for Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-dotnet-how-to-use-client-library/).

 ### Prerequisites

-The SDK requires Visual Studio 2015.
+The SDK requires Visual Studio 2017.

 ### Building and Referencing the SDK

-The managed portable library solution includes a core portable assembly and platform-specific assemblies for each of the supported platforms: Xamarin.iOS, Xamarin.Android, Windows 8.1, Windows Phone 8.1 and .NET 4.5.
-The core portable platform project is ```Microsoft.WindowsAzure.Mobile```.
-The platform-specific assembly projects are named using a ```Microsoft.WindowsAzure.Mobile.Ext.<Platform>``` convention.
-The Windows Phone 8 platform also include a ```Microsoft.WindowsAzure.Mobile.UI.<Platform>``` project that contain UI components.
-To build the Managed Portable Libray:

-1. Open the ```Microsoft.WindowsAzure.Mobile.Managed_Full_IncludeXamarin_VS15.sln``` solution file in Visual Studio 2015.
+1. Open the ```Microsoft.Azure.Mobile.Client.sln``` solution file in Visual Studio 2017.
+2. Ensure you have connected an iOS Build Agent prior to building
 2. Use Solution -> Restore NuGet Packages...
 3. Press F6 to build the solution.